Beyond Redundancy: Toward Agile Resilience in Optical Networks to Overcome Unpredictable Disasters: Biographies

 \begin{IEEEbiographynophoto}{Yoshiaki Sone} is a senior research engineer at NTT Network Innovation Laboratories.
 He received his M.E. degree in electronics engineering from Tohoku University, Miyagi, in 2003.
-In 2003, he joined NTT Laboratories to focus his research on network engineering technologies for optical transport networks. \end{IEEEbiographynophoto}
+In 2003, he joined NTT Laboratories. \end{IEEEbiographynophoto}

-\begin{IEEEbiographynophoto}{Koichi Takasugi} received the B.E. degree in computer science from Tokyo Institute of Technology in1995, the M.E. degree from Japan Advanced Institute of Science and Technology in 1997 and Ph.D. in engineering from Waseda University in 2004.
-In 1997, he joined NTT Laboratories, Japan, where he has been engaged in research on wireless and optical transport networks. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Koichi Takasugi} received the B.E. degree in computer science from Tokyo Institute of Technology in 1995, the M.E. degree from Japan Advanced Institute of Science and Technology in 1997 and Ph.D. in engineering from Waseda University in 2004.
+In 1997, he joined NTT Laboratories, Japan. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{Daniel Kilper} is Professor of Future Communication Networks and SFI CONNECT Centre Director at Trinity College Dublin, Ireland.
-He holds an adjunct faculty appointment at Columbia University Data Science Institute and College of Optical Sciences, University of Arizona.
-He is CTO and co-founder of Palo Verde Networks, Inc., and is the Green Internet and Service Provisioning topical area editor for IEEE Transactions on Green Communications and Networking.
-He co-chairs the IEEE International Network Generations Roadmap (INGR) Optics Working Group.
 He received M.S.
 (1992) and Ph.D.
 (1996) degrees in physics from the University of Michigan.
-From 2000 to 2013, he was a member of the technical staff at Bell Labs.
 His research is aimed at solving fundamental and real-world problems in communication networks, addressing interdisciplinary challenges for smart cities, sustainability, and digital equity. \end{IEEEbiographynophoto}